 Apple's product upgrades can be a funny beast.
 On paper, they can appear incremental.
 Eyes-on, the products can look almost identical.
 Hands-on, you sometimes have to pry to find exactly where the improvements are.
 Some changes (iMac G3 to G4, iPhone 3GS to iPhone 4) are blatant, some are refinements (iPad to iPad 2).
 Many, you actually have to get the product in your mitts to see for yourself.
 And that's definitely the case with the iPad Air (not the iPad 5, as we were expecting it to be called).

-The clearest difference lies with its name - a shock to all but Jony Ive who says he's been working on the concept for years - but start using this new tablet and the improvements are instantly tangible.
+The clearest difference lies with its name - a shock to all but Jony Ive who says he's been working on the concept for years - but start using this tablet and the improvements are instantly tangible.
 It's lighter, thinner and more debonair than ever (providing you don't use the new one, that is).

 iPad Air: Size and build